 The Fall tells two stories, one within another, intertwining reality and fantasy, straddling the realms of story and storytelling.
 The principal characters and supporting cast are active in each, with a narrative style that recalls both The Wizard of Oz and Pan’s Labyrinth.
 Wisely, the director keeps his stories simple, allowing comfortable embrace of reality and fantasy.

 The lead performances are remarkable, as Lee Pace and Catinca Untaru give us two believable central characters we care deeply about.
-The unique story structure, excellent cinematography and exotic locations bring it all together to engage and hold our interest throughout.
+The unique story structure, excellent cinematography, exotic locations, elaborate costuming and moving score bring it all together to engage and hold our interest throughout.

-As Roger Ebert put it: “MAGNIFICENT!
-The Fall is one of the most extraordinary films I’ve ever seen … there will never be another like it.”
+“MAGNIFICENT!
+The Fall is one of the most extraordinary films I’ve ever seen … there will never be another like it.” – Roger Ebert

 A little less than ten minutes into THE FALL and you know something extraordinary is happening.